crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 ### Cryptographic methods in Enterprise mode of WPA versions

-Here’s a summary table for WPA, WPA2, and WPA3 in Enterprise mode, which replaces PSK/SAE with 802.1X authentication (typically using RADIUS servers and EAP methods).
+Follows is a summary table for WPA, WPA2, and WPA3 in Enterprise mode, which replaces PSK/SAE with 802.1X authentication (typically using RADIUS servers and EAP methods).

-**The Relationship Between 802.1X and EAP**

 It is common to see the terms "802.1X" and "EAP" used together, as the complete Enterprise authentication system is more accurately described as "802.1X/EAP."
-This is because 802.1X controls access and EAP performs the authentication.

 This is because 802.1X and EAP are two distinct components that work in tandem.
-802.1X is the _framework_ for port-based access control.
-It defines the structure of the authentication conversation, specifying the roles of the Supplicant (client), Authenticator (AP/WLC), and Authentication Server (RADIUS), and it enforces the rule that the network port remains closed until authentication is successful.
+802.1X is the framework for port-based access control.
+802.1X is a standard for Network Access Control (NAC).
+First, 802.1X puts a switch port or a wireless access point into one of two states: unauthorized (blocking all traffic except 802.1X authentication messages) or authorized (allowing full network access).
+Second, 802.1X formally defines the three actors in the authentication play:
+- Supplicant: The client device wanting access (your laptop, phone, IoT device).
+- Authenticator (AP/WLC): The network device that controls physical access (the switch or wireless access point).
+- Authentication Server (AS): The central server that validates credentials (usually a RADIUS server).

-EAP (Extensible Authentication Protocol) is the set of methods that run _within_ the 802.1X framework to perform the actual credential verification.
-The 802.1X framework doesn't care _how_ you authenticate; it simply provides the secure container for an EAP method—such as EAP-TLS, PEAP, or EAP-TTLS—to do its work.
+EAP (Extensible Authentication Protocol) defines a set of methods that run within the 802.1X framework to perform the actual credential verification.
+The 802.1X framework is agnostic about the authentication method per se; it simply provides a secure container for an EAP authentication method such as EAP-TLS, PEAP, or EAP-TTLS.

 **Summary Table: WPA, WPA2, WPA3 (Enterprise Mode)**